Judicial Branch Home >

 News & Notices

-- NEW!
-NOTICE: Effective May 9, 2013, the Special Term Motion calendar will change to select Thursdays at 9:00 a.m.
-The schedule for the rest of 2013 is:
+- Effective May 9, 2013, the Special Term Motion calendar is now held on select Thursdays at 9:00 a.m.

-- NOTICE: Effective October 22, 2012, eFile and eServe will be available in Conciliation Court.
-Use of the system is voluntary and limited to legal professionals.
+- Effective October 22, 2012, eFile & eServe is available in Conciliation Court for use by legal professionals.

 |Legal Advice Clinic